Taking Your Kids Fishing at Backroads Inn & Cabins

 You’ll never be bored while staying at Backroads Inn & Cabins – there are simply too many fun things to do.
 In fact, you’ll likely find it difficult to fit in everything you’d like to do during your visit.
 There are beautiful caves to explore, neat reptile exhibits to check out and several different national parks to enjoy during your visit.
 You may even want to check South Dakota’s most famous rock carving while you’re here.

-But we’d like to recommend one other fun activity to try while you stay with us: Introducing your kids to fishing.
-Fishing is a productive, constructive and fun activity, which often becomes a lifelong hobby for many.
+But we’d like to recommend one other fun activity to try while you stay with us: Introducing your kids to fishing at one of the many lakes that are 10-15 minutes away: Sheridan, Pactola, Horsethief, etc. Fishing is a productive, constructive and fun activity, which often becomes a lifelong hobby for many.
 And while fishing with your kids isn’t exactly rocket science, you will have more success and see more smiling faces if you embrace a few important tips.

 1. Set your kids up with the correct gear.